jmvedrine/jeedom-elmtouch/README.md

 * Worcester Wave (UK)
 * Bosch Control CT‑100 (Other)

-This plugin use the nefit-client-python library made by Patrick van der Leer https://github.com/patvdleer/nefit-client-python to communicate with Bosch servers.
+This plugin use the nefit-easy-http-server library made by Robert Klep https://github.com/robertklep/nefit-easy-http-server to communicate with Bosch servers.

 ELm touch, ELM Leblanc, Nefit Easy, Junkers, Buderus, Worcester Wave and Bosch are trade marks of the Bosch group.